Distributional Instrumental Variable Method: Software

 \section{Software}

 The software implementation of the DIV method is available in \texttt{R} package \texttt{DistributionIV}, which is publicly available at \url{http://CRAN.R-project.org/package=DistributionIV}.
 The generative neural network model is implemented using the \texttt{R}-package \texttt{torch} \citep{torch}, which also supports GPU acceleration.
-Note that CPU-based training is still suitable for moderately large data sets of up to a few thousand of observations, and a few hundred of variables, and only takes a couple of minutes on a standard single-core machine even for rather deep neural network architecture.
-For instance, on a data set of size $10000$ with $5000$ training epochs, our \texttt{R} implementation requires approximately $8$ minutes on a GPU (using MPS) and $12$ minutes on a CPU (on a MacBook Pro, M1 chip).
+For moderate data sizes (up to several thousand observations and a few hundred variables), CPU-based training remains practical.
+For example, on a data set of size $10000$ trained for $5000$ epochs, our \texttt{R} implementation requires approximately 8 minutes on a GPU (MPS) and 12 minutes on a CPU (MacBook Pro, M1 chip).

 The package provides functionality for point prediction of the interventional mean and interventional quantiles, as well as sampling from the estimated interventional distribution \(\Pint\) (see Section~\ref{subsec:estimation}).
 Additionally, the implementation allows for estimating conditional interventional distributions by incorporating exogenous variables into the treatment and outcome models, as described in Section~\ref{subsec:conditional_interventional}.